ekeleshian/ekeleshian.github.io/src/pages/reading_from_text_files/index.md

 #### The Set-Up

 I stored my csv file in Google Cloud Storage.
 This was done quite easily in the Google Cloud's console.
 When uploading the file, two things were generated: a bucket and a blob.
 A bucket is a container that stores the data.
 A blob is a Google object that converts the file into a GCS-friendly structure.
-In order to read the contents from the blob, I first had to install the GCS client library for python:
+In order to read the contents from the blob, first:

+##### Install GCS client library for Python:

 ```$ pip install --upgrade google-cloud-storage```

-##### Authenticating a service account for your data:
+##### Authenticate a service account for thedata:

 Go to GC's console to the IAM & admin tab to create a new service account.
 This will generate a JSON file which will be downloaded to your hard disk.